About the IMG Registrar Training Program

-Year 1 of the Program is delivered completely online by distance education.
-In Year 2 of the Program, most of the training is delivered by interactive practice-based teaching and experience, as well as online through the LMS.
+Year One of the Program is delivered completely online by distance education.
+In Year Two of the Program, most of the training is delivered by interactive practice-based teaching and experience, as well as online through the LMS.
 The training involves patient-stimulated learning where registrars have direct contact with patients as well as in-practice teaching where you learn from talking to, watching and interacting with your clinical supervisor.
 There are additional formal pre-planned activities, such as tutorials taught by your supervisor or other staff.
 As a registrar completing the training program, you will receive full support and resources to ensure that you’re on the right track to meet the requirements of attaining General Registration and your AMC Certificate.

 Completion of Training

-Successful completion of the AMC Registrar Training Program will see graduates obtain the AMC Certificate from the Australian Medical Council as well as General Registration with the Medical Board of Australia, subject to assessment by the Medical Board of Australia to established standards.
+Successful completion of the IMG Registrar Training Program will see graduates obtain the AMC Certificate from the Australian Medical Council, as well as General Registration with the Medical Board of Australia, subject to assessment by the Medical Board of Australia to established standards.
 Conferral of this certification will completely open pathways for International Medical Graduates to pursue their career objectives within the Australian health care system including further specialist training pathways.

 Extension of Training

-Registrars who are unable to pass the AMC Clinical Exam during Year 2 of training may apply for extension of training to enable a re-test or repeat examination.
+Registrars who are unable to pass the IMG Clinical Exam during Year 2 of training may apply for extension of training to enable a re-test or repeat examination.
 Extension of training is granted on a case-by-case basis and occurs in 12-month contract terms.
 Extension of training is granted based upon feedback from the Training Practice Supervisor, and direction of the Medical Board of Australia with regards to the Registrar’s limited registration.
 If extension of training is not granted for any reason, dismissal from the program will occur.

-Registrars in Year 2 of the AMC Registrar Training Program will be employed by accredited practices and will receive a salary during this part of their training.
+Registrars in Year Two of the IMG Registrar Training Program will be employed by accredited practices and will receive a salary during this part of their training.